Continuous Speculative Decoding for Autoregressive Image Generation

+This paper introduces \textbf{Continuous Speculative Decoding}, a novel framework to accelerate inference for continuous visual AR models.
+Applying speculative decoding to continuous distributions presents two core challenges, as illustrated in \Figref{fig:figure_intro}: a) \textbf{Low acceptance rate.} the draft and target models often learn divergent data distributions.
+As a result, samples generated by the draft model may lie outside high-probability regions under the target model, leading to low probability ratios and low acceptance rates. b) \textbf{Non-analytic modified distribution.} When a proposed token is rejected, a new token will be drawn from the modified distribution.
+In continuous distributions, this distribution lacks an analytic expression due to a complex normalizing integral, making direct sampling intractable.

+To overcome these challenges, we propose a set of synergistic solutions. \textbf{First}, we address the low acceptance rate via a three-pronged approach: (i) an \textit{approximated acceptance criterion} computed using the probabilities of the samples drawn from the draft model and the target model, respectively, enabling efficient sampling; (ii) a \textit{denoising trajectory alignment} method, grounded in a theory of \textit{reparameterization proximity}, to minimize the distributional divergence while reducing the bias introduced by the approximated acceptance criterion; and (iii) a token pre-filling strategy to stabilize acceptance rates in early generation steps. \textbf{Second}, to sample from the non-analytic modified distribution, we employ an acceptance-rejection sampling scheme~\cite{casella2004generalized}.
+We derive an appropriate upper bound to avoid computing the complex integral and introduce an easy-to-compute rejection threshold by reusing the property of denoising trajectory alignment, thereby avoiding extra model inference.

-Our continuous speculative decoding framework can be integrated seamlessly with existing continuous-valued visual autoregressive models without additional training procedures, alterations to the model architectures, or changes to the output distribution.
-Extensive experiments demonstrate the effectiveness of our algorithm via qualitative and quantitative evaluations.
-Furthermore, we measure and compare the wall-time improvements on open-sourced MAR~\cite{li2024mar} models with various configurations.
-We also report the performance metrics using Fréchet Inception Distance (FID)~\cite{heusel2017fid} and Inception Score (IS)~\cite{salimans2016is} on ImageNet $256\times 256$ generation.
-As shown in Figure~\ref{fig:teaser}, our continuous speculative decoding algorithm achieves an outstanding inference speedup by up to $2.33\times$ while maintaining the original generation quality to a large extent.
+Our continuous speculative decoding can be integrated seamlessly into many existing models, as shown in \Figref{fig:teaser}.
+We validate the effectiveness of our algorithm on various continuous visual AR models~\cite{li2024mar,ren2025xar,wu2025harmon} at two resolutions (256 \& 512) through qualitative and quantitative evaluations.
+Specifically, we measure wall-time improvements and report image generation quality using different evaluation metrics, including Fréchet Inception Distance (FID)~\cite{heusel2017fid} and Inception Score (IS)~\cite{salimans2016is}.
+Extensive experiments show that our algorithm achieves over $2\times$ inference speedup while maintaining generation quality.

-Our contributions can be summarized as follows: \begin{itemize} \item We are the first to extend speculative decoding to continuous space and adapt it for continuous-valued autoregressive image generation. \item We establish an appropriate acceptance criterion for continuous PDF and an integral-free sampling method through acceptance-rejection sampling of the modified distribution, which lacks an analytical form. \item We derive denoising trajectory alignment to align the distributions and a token pre-filling method to address the issue of low initial step acceptance rates. \item Without additional training, modifications on model architecture, or changes of output distribution, our method achieves $2.33\times$ speedup and comparable image quality. \end{itemize}